Professor Kimberley Goldsmith PhD

 Biography

-Kimberley joined KCL in 2009 and is a Biostatistician and Clinical Trials specialist with an interest in complex psychological therapy treatments.
+Professor Kimberley Goldsmith joined King's in 2009 and is a Biostatistician and Clinical Trials specialist with an interest in complex psychological therapy treatments.
 She holds an Honours degree in Biology and MSc in Microbiology and Virology from McMaster University, as well as a Master of Public Health from Oregon Health & Science University.
 She was awarded a National Institute for Health Research (NIHR) Doctoral Research Fellowship and graduated with a PhD in Biostatistics from King’s College London.

 Kimberley has extensive experience in clinical trials in mental health and other fields, encompassing the conduct, analysis and dissemination of several single and multi-centre clinical trials.
 Her interest is in the study of treatment mechanisms of psychological therapies/mediation analysis, including the novel application of longitudinal structural equation models to study mediation of treatment effects.
-To date this work has led to a greater understanding of therapeutic mechanisms and refinement of the treatments.
+To date, this work has led to a greater understanding of therapeutic mechanisms and refinement of the treatments.
 It is also widely applicable to the study of treatments in other disease areas and public health interventions.

 Kimberley is also interested in structural equation, latent variable and longitudinal modelling more generally.
 Her current interest is in bringing these quantitative methods more to the fore in implementation trials, to advance the use of methods like Bayesian modelling and person-oriented mediation analysis, and to develop methods to better integrate quantitative and qualitative data in these settings.

-Research Interests:
+Research interests

-• Clinical Trials of Non-Pharmacologic Interventions
+- Clinical Trials of Non-Pharmacologic Interventions

-• Mediation Modelling
+- Mediation Modelling

-• Longitudinal Modelling
+- Longitudinal Modelling

-• Quantitative, individual and Bayesian modelling methods in Implementation Science
+- Quantitative, individual and Bayesian modelling methods in Implementation Science

-• Mixed methods/integration of quantitative and qualitative data in Implementation Science
+- Mixed methods/integration of quantitative and qualitative data in Implementation Science

-• Clinical Trials: A Practical Approach - Module for Applied Statistical Modelling & Health Informatics PGCert
+- Clinical Trials: A Practical Approach - Module for Applied Statistical Modelling & Health Informatics PGCert

-• Contemporary Psychometrics - Module for Applied Statistical Modelling & Health Informatics PGCert
+- Contemporary Psychometrics - Module for Applied Statistical Modelling & Health Informatics PGCert

-Expertise and Public Engagement:
+Expertise and public engagement

 Kimberley provides statistical expertise to a number of trial steering and data monitoring committees nationally, and as a NIHR Programme Grants for Applied Research sub-committee member.
 She is also a former Associate Editor of the Trials journal, and currently holds this role for the Implementation Research and Practice journal.
 In the past she provided expert opinion to a Guardian Science Weekly podcast on whether members of the public should be able to influence scientific publication.
+She is currently an EDI Theme Representative at the NIHR Maudsley BRC.

 Research

-The Mental Health & Neuroscience Clinical Trial Statistics
+Mental Health & Neuroscience Clinical Trial Statistics Group

-The Mental Health & Neuroscience Clinical Trial Statistics Group at King's College London
+The Mental Health & Neuroscience Clinical Trial Statistics Group leads on the design, conduct and reporting of clinical trials in mental health.

 LGBTQ+ Mental Health Research Group